Imanm02/CE462-ES/README.md

 ## Assignments

-In the "Assignments" folder, you will find the solutions to the three theoretical assignments given during the course.
+In the "Assignments" folder, you will find the solutions to the assignments given during the course.

 ## Slides

-The "Slides" folder contains the course slides used by Dr. Rivadeh during the lectures.
+The "Slides" folder contains the course slides used by Dr. Ansari during the lectures.

 ## Source